Nothrotheriops: Description

-Although N. shastensis was one of the smallest ground sloth species, it still reached 2.75 m from snout to tail tip and weighed 250 kg (one-quarter of a tonne) – much smaller than some of its contemporary species such as the Eremotherium, which could easily weigh over two tonnes and be 6 m long.
-It had large, stout hindlegs and a powerful, muscular tail that it used to form a supporting tripod whenever it shifted from a quadrupedal stance to a bipedal one (i.e. Eremotherium).
+Although N. shastensis was one of the smallest mainland ground sloth species, it still reached 2.75 m from snout to tail tip and weighed 250 kg (one-quarter of a tonne) – much smaller than some of its contemporary species such as the Eremotherium, which could easily weigh over two tonnes and be 6 m long.
+It had large, stout hind legs and a powerful, muscular tail that it used to form a supporting tripod whenever it shifted from a quadrupedal to a bipedal stance (i.e. Eremotherium).

 Paleobiology

-Nothrotheriops behaved like all typical ground sloths of North and South America, feeding on various plants like the desert globemallow, cacti, and yucca.
-It was hunted by various local predators, like dire wolves and Smilodon, from which the sloths may have defended themselves by standing upright on hindlegs and tail and swiping with their long foreclaws, like its distant relative Megatherium, as conjectured in the BBC series Walking with Beasts.
-The same claws could also been used as tools to reach past the plant spines and grab softer flowers and fruits.
+Nothrotheriops behaved like all typical ground sloths of North and South America, feeding on various plants, such as the desert globemallow, cacti, and yucca.
+It was hunted by various local predators, including dire wolves and Smilodon, from which the sloths may have defended themselves by standing upright on hind legs and tail, and swiping with their long fore claws, like their distant relative Megatherium, as conjectured in the BBC series Walking with Beasts.
+The same claws could also have been used as tools to reach past the plant spines and grab softer flowers and fruits.
 Also, the Shasta ground sloth may have had a prehensile tongue (like a giraffe) to strip leaves off branches.
+The dental microwear of N. shastensis is consistent with it being folivorous, being very similar to extant xenarthrans that feed on leaves.